Skip to main content

 -d '{"messages":[{"id":"1","role":"user","parts":[{"type":"text","text":"Reply with the active inference mode if available."}]}]}'

-In a client UI, useChat({ api: "/api/ag-ui" }) also exposes inferenceMode so you can confirm whether the response used cloud, server-local, or browser inference.
-By convention:
+In a client UI, useChat() also exposes inferenceMode so you can confirm whether the response used cloud or server-local inference.
+For model: "auto", runtime conventions are:

-• local development without cloud bootstrap uses local inference or explicit provider env vars
+• local development without cloud bootstrap uses explicit provider env vars or an explicit local/* model

 • Veryfront Cloud is selected automatically when VERYFRONT_API_TOKEN and project context such as VERYFRONT_PROJECT_SLUG are available